mets/METS-primer/Chapter-3.md

 mechanism to record the existence of separate data streams within a particular file, and the opportunity to associate `<dmdSec>` and `<amdSec>` with those subsidiary data streams if desired.

-#### Component byte stream -- attributes

-ID (*ID/O*): This attribute uniquely identifies the element within the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-For more information on using ID attributes for internal and external linking see Chapter 4.

-streamType (*string/O*): The IANA MIME media type for the bytestream.

-OWNERID (*string/O*): Used to provide a unique identifier (which could include a URI) assigned to the file.
-This identifier may differ from the URI used to retrieve the file.

-AMDMDID (*IDREFS/O*): Contains the ID attribute values of the `<techMD>`, `<sourceMD>`, `<rightsMD>` and/or `<digiprovMD>` elements within the `<amdSec>` of the METS document that contain administrative metadata pertaining to the bytestream.
-For more information on using METS IDREFS and IDREF type attributes for internal linking, see Chapter 4.

-DMDID (*IDREFS/O*): Contains the ID attribute values identifying the `<dmdSec>`, elements in the METS document that contain or link to descriptive metadata pertaining to the content file stream represented by the current `<stream>` element.
-For more information on using METS IDREFS and IDREF type attributes for internal linking, see Chapter 4.

 #### Component byte stream -- example